Hunter Server Continuously captures and stores statistics on CPD, return spectrum, impulse noise, CNR alarms, laser clipping, and outages, 24/7.

 We use the CNR of the return path channels as a criterion to prioritize repairs.
 Often, impairments like ingress and impulse noise exist, but do not affect return signal quality.
 Hunter allows you to bypass these impairments and attack the truly network-affecting issues.

-Built to help you
+Built to help you perform better

 Reliable: Hunter alarms are always meaningful because they are based on the CNR requirement in the DOCSIS spec.
 Low CNR is where the DOCSIS spec says transmission will begin to deteriorate; critical CNR is where the DOCSIS spec says transmission will fail.
 By alarming only low and critical CNR conditions, Hunter eliminates false alarms.